 I am an Irish national married to a Chinese national.
 We live in Ireland.
 We are planning to travel to France next month.
 Is it correct that my wife does not require a visa and that she can use her Irish residence stamp to travel in lieu of a visa?

 Since you are an Irish national living in Ireland, your wife has been granted residence in Ireland based on Irish law rather than EU law as you are not regarded as exercising EU Treaty rights by living or working in a country other than that of which you are a national.
 This means that your wife’s residence document is not one granted under EU law and does not entitle her to use this document in lieu of a visa as would be the case if the document was granted under EU law.
-However, when your wife applies for a visa to the Embassy of the country to which she intends to travel, the visa should be granted to her without charge or formality or delay.
+However, when your wife applies for a visa to the Embassy of the country to which she intends to travel, the visa should be granted to her without charge or formality or delay if she is travelling with or to join you.
 She should only be required to present her passport and your marriage certificate and should not be required to provide evidence of financial independence or hotel reservations etc.

 What can I do if my right to travel to another Member State or to a third country is restricted at the point of entry?